dk949/ProjInfo/man/man1/projinfo.1.md

 : Print help information

 **-i**, **--ignore** <IGNORE>
-: List of files or directories to ignore You can pass list as a single comma-separated list, or by using the flag multiple times.
+: List of files or directories to ignore.
+Specify multiple directories by using the flag multiple times.

 **-m**, **--most** <MOST>
 : Maximum number of entries to show. (default: 5)